bjornbytes/lovr/README.md

 - HTC Vive (full support via OpenVR)
 - Oculus Touch (partial support via OpenVR)
-- WebVR (partial support, see `emscripten` branch)
+- WebVR (partial support, see `webvr` branch)
 - Mobile VR (no support currently)

 Documentation
 ---

-See <http://bjornbyt.es/lovr/docs> for examples and API reference.
+See <http://lovr.org/docs> for examples and API reference.
 The documentation is open source and can be found [here](https://github.com/bjornbytes/lovr-docs).

 Compiling